 This is an edited transcription of President Maier’s address regarding the death of George Floyd.
 You can see the full video here.

-Over the past months, our country has truly gone through a lot: the COVID-19 crisis, sheltering in place and the tensions that are caused by just being and living at home, and then—here in Michigan—the dams breaking, causing horrific destruction in Sanford and Midland.
+Over the past months, our country has truly gone through a lot: the COVID-19 crisis, sheltering in place and the tensions that are caused by just being and living at home, and then—here in Michigan—the dams breaking, causing horrific destruction in Sandford and Midland.
 Fortunately, no lives were lost, but the cleanup is just beginning and will be extensive and prolonged.
 And now the nation as a whole is also being affected—and rightly so—by what took place with George Floyd in Minneapolis.
 It is to that that I would like to speak to you now.

-The murder of George Floyd is not the only incident of something happening that was terribly wrong … and it has affected the African and Black community, as it should every community.
+The death of George Floyd is not the only incident of something happening that was terribly wrong … and it has affected the African and Black community, as it should every community.
 We need to be aware of that because we are all human beings.
 All human beings are created in the image of God.
 All life is precious to God!
 And as Christians—people belonging to God, purchased by the blood of Jesus, saved by grace through faith, and Christ-followers—we want people to belong to the one body of Christ in which “there is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus” (Gal.3:28).
 There’s no one except one—not black or white, Jew or Gentile—but being “one” in Christ Jesus.

 I mentioned that George Floyd was not the only incident of which we are aware: there’s also Breonna Taylor, who was studying to be a nurse in Louisville, Kentucky, and was shot in her apartment.
-We’ve also recently heard of Ahmaud Arbery, who was shot and murdered while jogging.
+We’ve recently heard of Ahmaud Arbery, who was shot and killed while jogging.
 Many of these things are being caught on film (phones), and so we have a wider understanding of what is taking place.
 It’s pricking our conscience—or should be.

 I also want to make sure that I say that not all police are bad, and we thank God for how they lay their lives on the line to try and maintain or bring about order.
 But when you put on a badge, it’s an honor and privilege and meant to defend the rights of ALL people, not just of some.